python/mypy/docs/source/getting_started.rst

 when you are prototyping a new feature, it may be convenient to initially implement the code using dynamic typing and only add type hints later once the code is more stable.

-Once you are finished migrating or prototying your code, you can make mypy warn you if you add a dynamic function by mistake by using the ``--disallow-unchecked-defs`` flag.
+Once you are finished migrating or prototyping your code, you can make mypy warn you if you add a dynamic function by mistake by using the ``--disallow-unchecked-defs`` flag.
 See :ref:`command-line` for more information on configuring mypy.

 .. note::

-   The earlier stages of mypy, known as the semantic analysis, may report errors even for dynamically typed functions.
+   The earlier stages of analysis performed by mypy may report errors even for dynamically typed functions.
 However, you should not rely on this, as this may change in the future.

 More function signatures
 ************************